-Customers may be eligible to defer payments.
-If this program would benefit you, give us a call for more information.
+You may be eligible to defer payments.
+If this program could benefit you, please call us for more information.

 Penalty-free CD and IRA CD withdrawals

 Certificates of Deposit typically have penalty fees for withdrawing before the term ends.
-Recognizing some people may need earlier access to their funds in CDs, we’re offering early CD withdrawals with no penalty from The Bank of Missouri.
+We know some people may need to access the money earlier, so we offer early CD withdrawals with no penalty.

 Small business and commercial client loan assistance

-Be aware of scammers, who are taking advantage of this situation.
-Some things to watch out for:
+Be aware of scammers ready to take advantage of this situation.
+Here are some things to consider:

-- Criminals may call posing as your bank trying to get you to give up important account information.
-Remember, do not give out your Online Banking log in, account number, debit card number or social security number.
+- Criminals may call posing as your bank to get you to give up important account information.
+Remember, do not give out your online banking login, account number, debit card number or Social Security number.
 The Bank of Missouri will never call you asking for this information.
 When in doubt, hang up and dial us at 888-547-6541.
 That way you can feel confident you are talking to The Bank of Missouri.

 - We all want to help right now, but be cautious when making donations.
 Do not donate to anyone who asks you to do so in cash, by gift card, or by wiring money.
 Take your time to select a reputable charity, and if something doesn't feel right, don't donate.